CodeBeast357/VBSH/README.md

 Requirements
 --
 This script has solely been tested on Windows 7.
 It should work fine for pretty much all popular Windows releases.
+For the time being, it only works with the console based [WSH](https://en.wikipedia.org/wiki/Windows_Script_Host), CScript that is.

 Usage
 --
-Download and call it from a prompt.
-For a greater deployment, move the script to a folder contained in the [PATH](https://en.wikipedia.org/wiki/Path_%28variable%29) environment variable.
+Download and call it from a prompt with `CScript //H:CScript VBSH.vbs`.
+For a greater deployment, move the script to a folder contained in the [PATH](https://en.wikipedia.org/wiki/Path_%28variable%29) environment variable and change the default script host to CScript with `CScript //H:CScript //S`.

 Examples
 --